Gabriel-Pereira1788/Gabriel-Pereira1788/README.md

 ### Hi there! 👋

-I'm **Gabriel**, a passionate **Mobile Developer** specializing in React Native, Swift, and Kotlin.
+I'm **Gabriel**, a passionate **Mobile Developer**.
 I love building high-performance apps and optimizing the user experience with clean, scalable code.

 ---